SearchWP Blog

 Step 1: Install and Activate SearchWP

-After that, navigate to your SearchWP account dashboard and click Downloads.
+After that, you can navigate to your SearchWP account dashboard and click Downloads.

 Once you get to the Downloads page, press the Download SearchWP button to start downloading the plugin to your computer.

-When you finish downloading, copy the SearchWP license key on the same page.
+When you finish downloading, you should also copy the SearchWP license key on the same page.
 You’ll need it further to activate your copy of the plugin.

 Step 2: Customize Your Elementor Search Results Page